mayadata-io/CodeSniffy/README.md

 ## Setup

 This GitHub app runs on probot.
 It makes it very easy to create new GitHub apps.
-If you want to run or develop Sniffy just follow the commands below. hit localhost:3000, and follow the probot instructions.
+If you want to run or develop CodeSniffy just follow the commands below. hit localhost:3000, and follow the probot instructions.

 ```sh